What's it like? Marangu Route in detail

 A week later, the clouds clear momentarily and the mountain graces us with a view from the plateau.
 A curious feeling consumes us, one probably common to all ‘real’ mountaineers; it’s nothing more profound than ‘I was there’, and strangely, there’s nothing more exhilarating.

 In the spirit of broadcasting standards, I should point out that other Kili trekking routes are available.
-While Marangu is doubtless your best option if time and money are limited, most trekking companies would recommend one of the longer routes (Machame, say, or Lemosho), all of which promise a greater chance of reaching the summit.
+While Marangu is doubtless an option if time and money are very limited, we always prefer to recommend one of the longer routes (Machame, say, or Lemosho), which promise a far greater chance of reaching the summit.
 Moreover, unlike the Marangu, these other treks don’t jag back on themselves, which means a greater variety of scenery and far fewer mid-mountain traffic jams.
-While the latter do tend to dispel any sense of tranquillity that might be accrued on the climb, the Marangu route still offers some awesome scenery, great views and a decent range of trekking.
-If you’re after something much more than this, you’d be better off looking elsewhere.

-This post was written by travel writer David Jobanputra, who climbed Kilimanjaro via the Marangu route in Summer 2011.
+This post was written by travel writer David Jobanputra, who climbed Kilimanjaro in Summer 2011.
 Find out more about David here.